wolberine/docs/markdown/reference/cloud/python-sdk.md

 credentials = Credentials('xxxx', 'xxxx')
 ```

-You can also choose to set these properties manually like this:
+You can also choose to set these properties directly:

 ```python
 credentials.cloud_id = 'yyyy'